-

 Confident Kids Camp Costs

-CKC is cost-effective at half the cost of typical clinical treatments.
+CKC-DC is cost-effective at half the cost of typical clinical treatments.

-Camp Cost: $3,200* (half the cost of standard therapy, $7,000+) and includes:
+Camp Cost: $3,200* (compared to $7,000+ for standard therapy) and includes:

-- 25 child-focused therapy hours (5 hours per day)
+25 child-focused therapy hours (5/day)

 Insurance Coverage